 He set up Shaw’s Biscuits to sell locally across the North East.
 The next decade saw the outbreak of conflict and the company found its place supporting the Red Cross by sending food parcels to the front line.

 In peacetime national distribution soon followed and the company began working with retailers on own label products and developed their own purpose built factory.

-A lot has changed in the 75 years since Mr Shaw first set up his bakery business as today the plant covers 30,000 sq ft and employs around 200 staff.
+A lot has changed since 1936 when Mr Shaw first set up his bakery business as today the plant covers 30,000 sq ft and employs around 200 staff.
 But there are some things he would definitely recognise, our delicious biscuits and our passion to share them with the nation!